 This post was inspired by all the meals I created during the Covid lockdown, while in Dallas.
 I noticed there was a pattern in the way I was preparing my meals and I thought that would be useful for some of you out there trying to stay healthy and not spend too much time (or money) cooking.
 It’s interesting, but for me, the lockdown didn’t inspire me to cook more, even though I had more time at home.
 I guess it was the stress and uncertainty, especially that we were in a limbo with our international relocation from the US to Denmark.
 Now I’m finalizing this post in Denmark, so in the end, even if with some delays, things worked out.Continue Reading…

-It’s here my friends, finally!
-Happy Holidays!
+It’s here my friends, a little earlier this year, but time goes so fast and it’s time to make a plan for our gift giving this season!
 Gift giving is very special to me, I love making thoughtful gifts as much as I love receiving them and I had so much fun compiling this Plant Paradox approved gift guide.
 My husband and I are very thoughtful when choosing gifts, and never buy things just for the sake of buying.
 We try to feed each other’s passions and give gifts that keep on giving.

 I’m finally falling in love with my Instant Pot.
 I love it for the convenince when having to cook this type of meal.
 A steak cooks unattended until super soft while I prepare the rest of the ingredients.
 And since I’m not a planner, a fast cooking device suits me much better than a slow cooker.
 We rarely can decide what we are going to eat a few hours in advance.
 This taco bowl is delicious, healthy, lectin-free and with few modifications, low-histamine.